alefore/weblog/software-correctness.md

 Unix), but it would have the unfortunate effect of hiding actual errors, where some code *requires* an actual object but doesn't receive it.
 This goes against the principle of detecting errors early.

+### Software Errors: Security & Privacy

+#### Leaking Private Information Through Second Effects

+Given that we're often bad at considering second effects, a common type of security problem is systems that leak private information through second effects.

+The Meltdown and Spectre vulnerabilities from 2018 are probably the most notorious examples of this type of issues.

 ### Software Errors: Life Cycle Errors